graphcommerce-org/graphcommerce/docs/framework/config.md

 Due to a limitation of the GraphQL API it is not possible to determine if a cart should be displayed including or excluding tax.

-#### customerBusinessFieldsEnable: boolean
+#### customerCompanyFieldsEnable: boolean

-Enables business fields inside the checkout
+Enables company fields inside the checkout:
+- Company name
+- VAT ID

 #### defaultLocale: boolean